ArronJablonowski/OpenClawNotes/README.md

       - "curl"      # Prevent direct exfiltration via CLI
       - "wget"      # Prevent direct exfiltration via CLI
 ```
 Modify the allow and deny list as needed.
+Any bianary not listed should promt you before executing.

 <!---
 ## 🔒 8.
 SOC-Grade Hardening